 Linked Polished Logos

 Logos are an important part of your brand.
 A high resolution image featured on each page is a good rule of thumb.
-So make sure to link your logo back to your home page because it allows visitors to easily navigate your website.
+Make sure to link your logo back to your home page, it allows visitors to easily navigate your website!

 Offer Intuitive Navigation

 Since navigation options are typically displayed in a horizontal menu bar, it doesn't mean you can't offer another one.
 A secondary navigation option underneath the primary bar might prove helpful.
 This is important because a confusing navigation layout will result in visitors abandoning the website.
 Therefore put less important links at the bottom of the page.

 Remove the Clutter

 Don't visually overload your website with images and extra buttons.
 In order to keep visitors on your site, make sure that your site's pages don't have competing calls to actions or visual clutter.
 Consider limiting link and options in the header and footer as a way to narrow the focus.
 Also, paragraphs should be short - a single paragraph should be no more than five to six lines.
 Don't bunch call to action buttons too close together either, present the visitor with only the most relevant ones for the page they are on.
 If they have to think to much about which one to click, they likely won't click any of them.

 Offer Some Breathing Room

 Be sure to create enough space between your paragraphs and images so the visitor has a chance to absorb all the features that your site and business offers.
 White space allows visitors to focus on the content and control the flow.
 As a result, you'll improve user experience and increase repeat visits.